giovannibussotti/GIP/docs/source/giptools/ternary.rst

 | ``giptools ternary --samples ZK43 LIPA83 ZK5``

-| This will generate the binCNV output files in the **gipOut/sampleComparison** folder.
+| This will generate the ternary output files in the **gipOut/sampleComparison** folder.
 | The output consists in two files.